buhrmi/buhrmi/README.md

 ## Welcome to the Shitcoin Society

-Hi there, I'm buhrmi, your humble founder of the Shitcoin Society.
+Hi there, I'm buhrmi, Founder and CEO of the Shitcoin Society.

-Here at the Shitcoin Society we offer full-stack web and app development services for tokenization projects, tightly integrated with our very own [trading platform](https://www.shitcoinsociety.com) (currently available as a developer preview).
+Here at the Shitcoin Society we move things forward through the power of tokenization.
+We offer full-stack web and app development services for tokenized projects and startups, tightly integrated with our very own [trading platform](https://www.shitcoinsociety.com) (currently available as a developer preview).

 ### Open for collaboration

-Do you have a project idea that could benefit from tokenization?
-Let's get in touch!
-[Send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit an idea.
+Do you have a startup or project idea that could benefit from tokenization?
+Feel free to reach out!
+[Send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit your project.

 Oh, and of course make sure to sign up on https://www.shitcoinsociety.com